Cantor Fitzgerald Reiterates Aravive (ARAV) Overweight Recommendation

 What is the Fund Sentiment?

 There are 61 funds or institutions reporting positions in Aravive.
-This is an increase of 6 owner(s) or 10.91% in the last quarter.
-Average portfolio weight of all funds dedicated to ARAV is 0.04%, a decrease of 12.23%.
-Total shares owned by institutions increased in the last three months by 22.33% to 18,698K shares.
-The put/call ratio of ARAV is 3.29, indicating a bearish outlook.
+This is an increase of 8 owner(s) or 15.09% in the last quarter.
+Average portfolio weight of all funds dedicated to ARAV is 0.04%, an increase of 242.18%.
+Total shares owned by institutions increased in the last three months by 22.53% to 18,698K shares.
+The put/call ratio of ARAV is 2.75, indicating a bearish outlook.

 What are Other Shareholders Doing?